gauchocode/brolit-shell/README.md

 ## IMPORTANT: Read before install

-The script need to be runned by root.
+The script needs to be runned by root.

 The script is based on this standard: